noahmtnr/ines-autonomous-dispatching/README.md

 ### Results of Training
 The actions and corresponding routes can be found in log-files on WandB.
 To open a log-file, first select a project, then select a run and then select "Logs" on the menu bar on the left.

-Multiple WandB metrics (https://wandb.ai/hitchhike/projects) are used to measure the training performance:
+Multiple WandB metrics (see https://wandb.ai/hitchhike/Comparison_Hypothese_Normalisiert) are used to measure the training performance:

 **Episodes and Steps.**
 - *count_steps_mean* : Average number of steps the agent takes for one order.